yui-mhcp/image_captioning/README.md

 # :yum: Image captioning

-This project is still experimental and models have not been fine-tuned yet : in theory it should work but it has not been tested yet.
+This project is still experimental, and models have not been fine-tuned yet : it should work but it has not been tested yet.
 Furthermore, due to weights convertion (from pytorch to tensorflow), performances may be slightly degraded\*.
 It is the reason why I will try to fine-tune a bit the models in the next updates.

-\* I have tested the convertion by comparing outputs and the difference is really small (less than 0.001 at most) but even this small difference can make the generation different.
+\* The convertion has been tested by comparing outputs from both models.
+The difference is really small (less than 0.001), but even this small difference can make the generation differ.

 **NEW : [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file !
 Check it to have a global overview of the latest modifications !** :yum: